tanberry/learnings/gitmagic.md

 7. Push your changes: git push origin <branch name>

 NOTE: recently, the final step above did not work for me, but rather created a brand new separate PR... instead of pushing my commits to the existing PR.
 The command that DID work is `git push <remote> <local_branch>:<remote_name>`

-* DS_Store file mess:
-On macOS systems, you often get extraneous files called .DS_Store.
-To unstage/untrack these files, run:

-`git reset --hard HEAD && git clean -d -f`

-You should also add the file name to your gitignore file.

  ## How to manage upstream commits that are ahead of your local repo